andrevvalle/andrevvalle.github.io/README.md

 ### About me

 My name is André valle.
-Working as Front-End Developer, I'm 21 years old and I live in the city of Rio de Janeiro, Brazil :)
+Working as Front-End Engineer, I'm 21 years old and I live in the city of Rio de Janeiro, Brazil :)

 ***feel free to contribute to my site:***